 July 24th went to Harefield Hospital for ablation treatment on lung.
 Was successful in ablation of met but needle debris is now in my lung.
 Will be monitored moving forward for this.

 Sept 2021 starting mop-up chemo following lung met - bad reaction to oxi infusion and hospitalised.
 Didn’t recommence treatment.
-On to three monthly scans and await advice regarding the lung needle debris as I can no longer have MRI’s currently due time this factor.
+On to three monthly scans and await advice regarding the lung needle debris.